KiraYamato94/LasMonjas/README.md

 **Additional Gamemode Notes:**
 - Only the Kings can capture zones, the rest of the team have to protect him and the captured zones.
-- Kings are marked with a team color's aura around them.
+- Kings are marked with a team color's aura around them and an exclusively arrow for each team pointing their position.
 - Everyone can vent but the Kings can't.
 - Capturable zones are marked with an arrow colored with the team color who captured it (or white if nobody has it yet)
 - Each captured zone gives 1 point per second to the team who captured it.